 11.55.4 EBCS negotiation procedure for associated STAs

 To request one or more EBCS traffic streams provided by an EBCS AP, with which an EBCS non-AP STA is associated, the STA shall transmit an EBCS Content Request frame to the EBCS AP.
 To request one or more EBCS traffic streams that an EBCS AP has indicated require association, an unassociated EBCS non-AP STA shall associate with the EBCS AP and subsequently transmit an EBCS Content Request frame.
 A request for one or more EBCS traffic streams that does not require association may also be included in the same EBCS Content Request frame.
 When requesting an EBCS traffic stream using an EBCS Content Request frame, an EBCS non-AP STA may request an EBCS traffic stream with a certain time to termination as indicated in the Requested Time To Termination field included in the EBCS Content Request frame.
 This element optionally allows the non-AP STA to provide the MAC address of the AP currently serving the EBCS traffic stream, which might not be the same as the one receiving the request.
+An EBCS non-AP STA may authenticate an EBCS traffic stream by requesting the authentication information using the Request Authentication Info subfield.

 After receiving an EBCS Content Request frame from an associated EBCS non-AP STA, an EBCS AP shall respond with an EBCS Content Response frame.
 If the EBCS AP indicates in the EBCS Content Response frame that the request for an EBCS traffic stream is successful, it may include a Time To Termination field to indicate the time to termination for the EBCS traffic stream.
-It may also include EBCS SP duration and the EBCS SP interval for the EBCS traffic stream in the EBCS Content Response frame.
+It may also include EBCS SP duration, the EBCS SP interval and authentication information for the EBCS traffic stream in the EBCS Content Response frame.
+The Authentication Info subfield of the EBCS Content Response frame can be used by an associated EBCS non-AP STA to authenticate an EBCS traffic stream before receiving the EBCS Info frame, thus reducing the EBCS DL latency.

 An EBCS non-AP STA that receives an EBCS Content Response frame may negotiate for the extension of an EBCS traffic stream if the EBCS traffic stream indicated in one of the EBCS Response Info subfields terminates earlier than desired.
 The EBCS STA may negotiate the extension of the EBCS traffic stream by transmitting another EBCS Content Request frame to its associated AP by including a desired value in the Requested Time To Termination subfield in the EBCS Request Info subfield whose Content ID subfield corresponds to the EBCS traffic stream.